What is Molly (MDMA)?

 - Coaching, Recovery & Personal Development Events

-Can Snorting Molly Cause an Overdose?
+Can Snorting Molly Cause An Overdose?

 Many users take Molly in a party environment to fuel hours of partying and dancing, usually unintentionally forgetting their health needs (such as eating and drinking water).
-Molly doesn’t make users overdose by drug toxicity.
+Molly doesn’t make users overdose on drug toxicity.
 Molly overdose may happen as a result of several exaggerated physiologic responses that, in turn, impair vital life functions—processes such as heart rate and body temperature can become dangerously elevated and have disastrous results.
 Combined with poor diet and hydration, these effects can even be life-threatening in extreme situations.

-In addition to the risky effects of Molly, MDMA pills may have other substances in them that have a whole separate set of dangers.
+In addition to the risky effects of Molly, MDMA pills may have other substances in them that have a separate set of dangers.
 Depending on which substance is mixed with the MDMA, a user may experience an enhancement of MDMA’s effects and a slew of other unexpected effects that can have lasting repercussions.